Ambassador Thomas Greminger is the Director of the Geneva Centre for Security Policy (GCSP).

 Through her research, she has specialised in gender, conflict and peacebuilding.
 Anina won the Jorge Pérez-López Student Award for graduate students on her article, “Discourses on Migration – A Cuban Case Study.”
 She speaks German, English, French and Spanish.

-Daniela supports international Business Engagement and Organisational Development partnerships, and leads on PeaceNexus’ external communications.
+Daniela works with international Business Engagement and Organisational Development partners.
+She also leads PeaceNexus’ external communications.

-Prior to joining PeaceNexus in 2020, Daniela supported strategic planning and bio-preparedness processes at the United Nations Office for Disarmament Affairs (UNODA), and provided research assistance to the Middle East WMD-free Zone Project at the United Nations Institute for Disarmament Research (UNIDIR).
+Prior to joining PeaceNexus, Daniela supported strategic planning at the United Nations Office for Disarmament Affairs (UNODA), and provided research assistance to the Middle East WMD-free Zone Project at the United Nations Institute for Disarmament Research (UNIDIR).

-She completed a traineeship at the British Embassy to Croatia in the Department of International Trade and supported the evaluation of national counter-extremism capacity building programmes at Hedayah, the operational delivery arm of the Global Counterterrorism Forum.
+She completed a traineeship in the Department of International Trade at the British Embassy to Croatia, and supported national counter-extremism capacity building programmes at Hedayah, the operational delivery arm of the Global Counterterrorism Forum.

 Daniela holds a BA in Politics and International Relations from the University of Cambridge.